pubnub/pubnub-mcp-server/resources/sdk_docs/go_access-manager.md

 ```

-#### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call
+#### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call[​](#grant-an-authorized-client-different-levels-of-access-to-various-resources-and-read-access-to-channels-using-regex-in-a-single-call)

 Grants my-authorized-uuid:
-- Read: channel-a, channel-group-b; get: uuid-c.
+- Read to channel-a, channel-group-b; get to uuid-c
-- Read/write: channel-b, channel-c, channel-d; get/update: uuid-d.
+- Read/write to channel-b, channel-c, channel-d; get/update to uuid-d
-- Read to channels matching channel-[A-Za-z0-9].
+- Read to channels matching channel-[A-Za-z0-9]

 ```
 1